-Take a breath!
-The Shore Scholars Program is designed specifically for juniors and seniors in Yadkin County, like you, who are looking for exciting and engaging opportunities that help you think about how to best prepare for your career of interest.
+The Shore Scholars Program is designed specifically for juniors and seniors in Yadkin County who are looking for exciting and engaging opportunities that help you think about how to best prepare for your career of interest.

 You've got hopes and dreams, so there's no doubt you're a scholar.
 Explore how you can become a Shore Scholar and gain meaningful experiences that puts those hopes and dreams within reach.

 We're constantly asking questions about what's next and what it will take to get there.
 What are you asking yourself?

 The Shore Scholars Program provides you a personal mentor for every year you're a part of the program and a team of your peers who will serve alongside and explore answers with you.
 The Shore Scholars Mentor will be your personal mentor throughout high school and even two years after high school!